-Mayor Wise / Councillor Crown
+Council Mayor Wise / Councillor Crown resolution That Council: Note that Council has received approval for \$1,070,000 associated with Crown Worker Redeployment Package to be undertaken as soon as practicable.
+Approve the receipt of these funds and execution of the agreement requirements. a Note that Council will have an obligation under the agreement to

-- Note that Council has received approval for \$1,070,000 associated with Crown Worker Redeployment Package to be undertaken as soon as practicable. - b.
-Approve the receipt of these funds and execution of the agreement requirements. - Note that Council will have an obligation under the agreement to report to the Crown monthly on the progress of these projects - d.
+- c.
+Note that Council will have an obligation under the agreement to report to the Crown monthly on the progress of these projects - d.
 Note that the Council will have an obligation to report to the Crown at the end of the project - e.
 Note that Council will need to notify the Crown of any potential overspend associated with the proposed project - f.
 Note that the proposed funding will contribute to 30 jobs for Napier as a result of the delivery of these projects - g.
-Approve the Annual Plan to be updated to include the Crown funding and associated projects costs of \$1,070,000, noting that any underspend on these projects as at 30 June 2020 will be carried forward into next financial year Carried
+Approve the Annual Plan to be updated to include the Crown funding and associated projects costs of \$1,070,000, noting that any underspend on these projects as at 30 June 2020 will be carried forward into next financial year